Ziziou91/cloud_learning/availability_and_scalability/README.md

 In Azure we achieve this with a scale set

 ## What we need working before we can create our scale set
-Before we cam create our scale set, we
+Before we can create our scale set, we need to have a thoroughly tested virtual machine image, and accompanying user data script.

+We also need to know what parameters our virtual machines typically operates within, as well as when we may need to scale.
+This README on monitoring and alerts describes hows we can get data on CPU, network and storage usage from our virtual machine.

 ## Creating our virtual machine scale set

 choose the resource group